Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 After discussing in detail the general magnetic phenomena of this distorted kagome lattice, the second focus of this paper is on the specific case of {\y} where this model is likely realized.
 This material was discovered in an attempt of electron doping the Cu $3d$ states in herbertsmithite with the aim of placing the Fermi level at the symmetry protected Dirac crossing of the Cu $d$-bands in the kagome lattice~\cite{Mazin2014,guterding2016kagome,Puphal2017}.
-In herbertsmithite-type copper hydroxy haldides, however, the larger charge provided by Y$^{3+}$ compared to Zn$^{2+}$ is always compensated by the incorporation of additional hydroxy or halide ions, preserving the antiferromagnetic insulator nature of the Cu$^{2+}$ layers.
-While the concept of an antiferromagnetic kagome Dirac semimetal remains elusive (albeit existing variations of this theme, such as ferromagnetic kagome ferrites and manganites ~\cite{Ye2018,TbMn6Sn6}, which are good metals), the newly discovered by-product in form of {\y} appears to be of great interest in and by itself.
+In herbertsmithite-type copper hydroxy halides, however, the larger charge provided by Y$^{3+}$ compared to Zn$^{2+}$ is always compensated by the incorporation of additional hydroxy or halide ions, preserving the antiferromagnetic insulator nature of the Cu$^{2+}$ layers.
+Even if charge doping remains elusive in these systems, the newly discovered by-product in form of {\y} appears to be of great interest in and of itself.

 In {\y}, the Y$^{3+}$ ions are placed in the center of the hexagon of the kagome lattice, making it a material which is structurally similar to kapellasite~\cite{Fak2012,Bieri2015,Iqbal2015}, haydeeite~\cite{Boldrin2015} or centennialite~\cite{Doki2018,Iida2020}.
 We therefore name the system Y-kapellasite.
 Note that there is a closely related compound {\yperfect} with ideal kagome lattice but disordered Y positions~\cite{Sun2016}.
 The latter orders at $T_{\rm N}=15$~K in a $\vec{Q}=0$ structure with negative spin chirality~\cite{Zorko2019a,Zorko2019b} which has been attributed to a strong Dzyaloshinskii-Moriya (DM) interaction~\cite{Arh2020}.
 In contrast, Y-kapellasite remains dynamical down to much lower temperatures than {\yperfect}~\cite{Barthelemy2019}; it has a broad feature at $T=2$\,K in the specific heat but muon spin resonance ($\mu$SR) on powder samples seems to indicate the absence of any static magnetic order, although disorder effects may play a role.
+Recently, coexistence of magnetic order and persistent spin dynamics has been suggested for different samples of Y-kapellasite~\cite{Sun2021}.